warrend/memorial-rain-data/README.md

-# Memorial Rain Dat
+# Memorial Rain Data

-This website is a graphical representation of rain data at The Memorial Golf Tournament in Dublin, Ohio.
+A graphical representation of rainfall data from The Memorial Golf Tournament in Dublin, Ohio.